Histwo/Histwo.github.io/_faqs/Jesus.md

 ---
 question: "The Jesus meta question"
 short_answer: "Jesus was the Creator incarnate—the Creator in a human body.
 The Creator has taken human form many times throughout history.
-The Apocalypse is the "Second Coming of Jesus," marking His return to restore hope, especially following the persecution of Christians during The American Genocide."
+The Apocalypse is the \"Second Coming of Jesus,\" marking His return to restore hope, especially following the persecution of Christians during The American Genocide."
 ---

 1. **Who was Jesus?**